Frequently Asked Questions (FAQ)

 We need written permission from the participants of past arsenic studies in order to try to access their results.
 If you participated in historical arsenic testing, please let us know.

 If you have your results from historical arsenic testing, please share this information with us.
 If you do not have your results, you can choose to give us permission to try to access them.
+If we have success in finding your results, we will share them with you and we will incorporate these historical results into our study analysis.

 Q. Is this study including people who worked at Giant or Con Mines?